sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 20 mins - settle and intro
 # Situating "Making Sense with Obsidian"

+## Pre-word (Share notes!)

+We find shared note taking really helpful so we have setup a pad in [[Shared notes and questions]] note, with subheadings for each section already setup.

 ## Knowledge base & Research Collection
 Our uses of this tool, being within the context of research,
 - note-taking